stenvala/aws-cdk-legos/g2-python-step-functions/README.md

 Let's learn step functions here and create a small state machine.

-Execute this state machine from AWS by looking for state machine in the cloud formation stack you have created.
+Execute this state machine from AWS by searching for the state machine in the cloud formation stack you have created.

 ![plot](../sketches/state-machine.png)